VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

-The selection we performed up until here was based on the numeric representation of an elements position in a vector.
+The selection we performed up until here was based on the numeric representation of an element's position in a vector.
 You can also use :code:`character` and :code:`logical` vectors to select elements.
 We will see how this works for :code:`character` vectors in a second, but the logical vector provides an immense amount of flexibility.
 Recall the vector we constructed to indicate, whether text and color are the same (i.e. whether it is a congruent condition).
 We can now use this vector to logically select the elements of any other vector that is also six elements long.
 So, to select the reaction times for congruent conditions: